-Avoid: Get a particular page indexed first and bring it to the top ranking, but later replacing the same link with another page.
+Avoid: Get a particular page indexed first and bring it to the top ranking, but later replace the same link with another page.

-E.g.: Getting the users to click on a high ranking website that displays one description, and then landing them on a page which consists of an entirely irrelevant content.
+E.g.: Getting the users to click on a high-ranking website that displays one description, and then landing them on a page that consists of entirely irrelevant content.

 Right: Keep on updating the web pages regularly, but by keeping the topics on the pages intact.

 Avoid Copying content from another website with or without permission to create a mirror page and expecting to steal that page’s traffic.